 Harry Rosenblatt, Charlotte’s husband, will return as well, as HBO Max has also confirmed that Evan Handler, who plays Harry, is back.
 Harry and Charlotte’s daughters Lily (who, if you remember from the first movie, nearly destroyed Carrie’s marriage to Big by hiding Carrie’s phone when he called to apologize) and Rose (who arrived on the scene just as Charlotte was cursing the day Big was born) are also in the revival, now as teenagers, and it seems that Lily really takes after her mother’s love of florals.
 Paparazzi photos reveal the family gathering in front of the Manhattan School of Music, and the fan theories are already swirling.

-We’ll even see Stanford Blatch (Willie Garson) and Anthony Marentino (Mario Cantone) in the revival.
+We’ll even see Stanford Blatch (Willie Garson) and Anthony Marentino (Mario Cantone) in the revival, though after the news of Garson’s sudden passing, it is unclear if his character will eventually be written out of the show.
 Last time we checked, Carrie and Charlotte’s two gay best friends and former nemeses had buried the hatchet and gotten married in a ceremony officiated by none other than Liza Minnelli (and seared into our memory with the crooner’s performance of “Single Ladies”).
 Maybe things open up, maybe they stay the same, but in this revival, we don’t know where their marriage will go just yet.

 There is no news yet, though, on whether Samantha’s paramour, Smith Jerrod (played by Jason Lewis), will be back, but if Samantha won’t be there, there may be no reason for him to return.
 At least there’s always room for a flashback sequence.